Introduction

 • Computer Vision Models.

-• DINOv2, ConvMixer, EfficientNet, ResNet, ViT, VGG, RepVGG, ConvNeXT, ConvNeXTv2, MobileOne, EfficientVit (MSRA).
+• DINOv2, ConvMixer, EfficientNet, ResNet, ViT, VGG, RepVGG, ConvNeXT, ConvNeXTv2, MobileOne, EfficientVit (MSRA), MobileNetv4, Hiera, FastViT.

 • yolo-v3, yolo-v8.